Ripley6811/GOMP/README.md

 - Created a planetoid image in PhotoShop and added to game
 - Created a walking robot animation in PhotoShop and added to game
 - Created Intro screen (star splash).
+- Changed to less realistic physics; "fictitious physics".
+Surface of any size body has same gravity, but smaller bodies decrease faster the further a small body moves. f(dist) = 4000 * (0.5)^(dist/radius)